katrinab2727/cse15l-lab-reports/lab4.md

 **Command run: `git add ListExamples.java` and `git commit -m "lab 4 report - vim :D" && git push origin main`**

 The first command added the changes to the file to get rid of the bug and I used the previously mentioned shortcut to help run this command by using `<tab>`.
 I did not have the second command in my history, so I had to type it all.
 The command commits the changes made locally to github along with the message "lab 4 report - vim :D".
-It then pushes the commited changes to the main branch of the remote repository named origin.
+It then pushes the commited changes to the main branch of the remote repository.